Electrical and Computer Engineering

 Prerequisite: EEET 225.
 Resonance, coupling, filters, oscillators, mixers, power amplifiers, AM, FM, receivers.
 (Formerly 2860:251)

-EEET:290 Special Topics: Electronic Engineering Technology (1-4 Credits)
+EEET 290 Special Topics: Electronic Engineering Technology (1-4 Units)

 Prerequisite: Permission of instructor.
 Directed study in a special field of interest chosen by the student in consultation with the instructor(may be repeated for a total of six credits).
 (Formerly 2860:290)

-EEET:310 National Electrical Code and Electrical System Design (3 Credits)
+EEET 310 National Electrical Code and Electrical System Design (3 Units)

-EEET:360 Virtual Instrumentation and Data Acquisition (3 Credits)
+EEET 360 Virtual Instrumentation and Data Acquisition (3 Units)

 Prerequisite: EEET 354.
 Introduction to electrical signals from the body, transducers, recording devices, telemetry, microprocessor applications, and electrical safety of medical equipment.
 (Formerly 2860:420)